Manor Solomon: Shakhtar Donetsk

-On 11 January 2019, Ukrainian side Shakhtar Donetsk signed 19-year-old Solomon from Israeli side Maccabi Petah Tikva in a transfer worth an initial €6 million, then the fifth-highest transfer fee for an Israeli footballer.
+On 11 January 2019, Ukrainian side Shakhtar Donetsk signed 19-year-old Solomon from Maccabi Petah Tikva in a transfer worth an initial €6 million, then the fifth-highest transfer fee for an Israeli footballer.

-After moving to Shakhtar Donetsk, Solomon scored his first UEFA Champions League goal on 1 October 2019, in the 95th minute of an away match against Italian side Atalanta that ended in a 2–1 victory.
-This made him the youngest Israeli footballer ever to score in the Champions League, at the age of 20.
+After moving to Shakhtar, Solomon scored his first UEFA Champions League goal on 1 October 2019, in the 95th minute of an away match against Italian side Atalanta that ended in a 2–1 victory.
+This made him the then youngest Israeli footballer ever to score in the Champions League, at the age of 20.
 On 26 November, he scored the equalising goal in a 1–1 Champions League draw away at Manchester City.

 Solomon continued his good Champions League form in the following season, scoring Shakhtar's third goal on 21 October 2020 in a 3–2 away victory over Spanish side Real Madrid.
 On 1 December, he scored the second goal in the return fixture against Real Madrid, helping his team to a 2–0 home victory.
 He celebrated both his first and second braces in back-to-back Ukrainian Premier League matches, the first on 14 March 2021 in a 4–0 home victory over Desna Chernihiv and the second on 21 March in a 3–2 defeat away to Lviv.